tatuniskanen/Cybersecurity/Nixu CTF: The first secret/README.md

 ## Assignment
 https://thenixuchallenge.com/c/encoded/

+"Are you totally new to these kind of challenges?
+Let's begin with a grammatical one.
+Can you decrypt this secret message?"

 ## Execution

 This was an introductory exercise into the field of encryption.
 It involved the following message: